KenyaGlobal/KenyaGlobal/README.md

 - 👋 Hi, I’m @KenyaGlobal
 - 👀 I’m interested in ...CS50
-- 🌱 I’m currently learning ...Computer Science
+- 🌱 I’m currently teaching ...Computer Science
-- 💞️ I’m looking to collaborate on ...
-Mentoring for Primary,Secondary and Higher ED Students
+- 💞️ I’m looking to collaborate on ...All Things AI!
 - 📫 How to reach me ... kbj@j-softech.com

 <!---